joshepw/FloatingDock/README.md

 ## ✨ Features

 - **Floating Dock**: Access your favorite applications from any screen
-- **System Actions**: Control functions like Home, Back, Volume, Media playback, and more
+- **System Actions**: Control functions like Home, Back, Volume, Media playback, Hide Dock, and more
+- **Draggable Dock**: Enable dragging mode to reposition the dock anywhere on screen (long-press for 1 second)
+- **Dock Behavior**:
+  - **Hide on action**: Dock can be hidden using the "Hide Dock" system action
+  - **Hide after time**: Dock automatically hides after a configurable timeout (1-60 seconds)
+- **Auto-start App**: Configure a specific app to launch automatically when the service starts
 - **Full Customization**:
   - Configurable icon size
-  - Initial dock position (9 positions available)
+  - Initial dock position (8 positions available)
   - Background color and transparency
   - Icon color and transparency
   - Dock border radius
   - Icon spacing
   - Icon padding
-  - Margins from edges
+  - Separate horizontal and vertical margins (supports negative values for off-screen positioning)
+  - Hide timeout configuration (when using "Hide after time" behavior)
-- **Material Symbols Icons**: Over 4,000 icons available
+- **Material Symbols Icons**: Over 4,000 icons available (dynamically loaded from JSON)
 - **Native Icons**: Option to use each application's native icon
 - **Activity Selection**: For apps with multiple activities (like car launchers)
 - **Auto Start**: The service starts automatically on system boot
-- **Keyboard Detection**: The dock automatically hides when the keyboard opens
+- **Real-time Updates**: Configuration changes are applied instantly with smooth animations
+- **Multi-language Support**: English and Spanish

 ## 🚀 Installation